 Fractal Audio’s Axe-FX series is the industry-leading hardware amp and effects sim.
 The Axe-FX III is currently one of the most powerful and feature-rich guitar processors on the market.
 At around $2500 USD it isn’t cheap, but you have access to virtually any tone and combination of effects you could ever imagine.

 Quad Cortex is the latest and greatest addition to the world of hardware amp and effect modelers.
 It’s currently one of the most powerful, with quad-core SHARC DSP at the heart of the unit.
 In addition to all of the various amp models and effects, Neural Capture lets you model your favorite real rig and turn it into a digital emulation like the Kemper.
 The I/O is also incredibly flexible as well.
-As far as hardware in 2021 goes, this definitely
+As far as hardware in 2022 goes, this definitely checks all the boxes!

 The Kemper is a unique guitar processor.
 It’s a multi-effects processor, preamp, and optional power amp, with lots of connectivity to suit different playing situations from the studio to the stage.